tbuehlmann/lappen/README.md

 end
 ```

+The `pipeline` method is defined on `ApplicationRecord` if existing or `ActiveRecord::Base` otherwise.

 ### Writing a Filter

 If you want to write and use your own Filter, create a class following the common interface: